-Practicing yoga during the day, or before bed, has been shown to be helpful for relaxing the nervous system and for sleep.
+Practicing yoga during the day, or before bed, has been shown to help relax the nervous system and aid sleep.

 A gentle yoga practice before bed prepares the body for sleep and restoration: Corey, S. M., Epel, E., Schembri, M., Pawlowsky, S. B., Cole, R. J, Araneta, M. R., Barrett-Connor, E. and Kanaya, A. M. (2014).
 Effect of restorative yoga vs. stretching on diurnal cortisol dynamics and psychosocial outcomes in individuals with the metabolic syndrome: the PRYSMS randomized controlled trial. [online] Psychoneuroendocrinology, 49, pp. 260-71.
 Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4174464/ [accessed 14 Sept.
 2017].